larabeans/tenanter/README.md

 ---

 ## TODO
-- Implement cli (artisan) command to add tenant column to any table
+- Implement cli (artisan) command to add tenant column to any table (specifying table name and column type i.e. incement or uuid)
 - Implement cli (artisan) command to add default tenant in database

 ---